sematext/docs/docs/guide/connected-apps.md

 ### Connected Apps on the Alert Details Screen

-In addition, when you look at the individual alert incident to troubleshoot, all connected Apps and their data will be right there, as shown below, to aid with discovering the root cause.
+In addition, when you look at the [individual alert event](../alerts/alert-events/) to troubleshoot, all connected Apps and their data will be right there, as shown below, to aid with discovering the root cause.

 ![Sematext Cloud Connected Apps - Connected Apps Alerts](../images/guide/connected-apps/connected-apps-alerts.png)